steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ![CM_ALL_STATS](/images/CM_ALL_STATS.png)

 As we now have all the stats needed for the players, 120 in total, it's best to catergorise them.
-The snippet below shows how I've grouped all the stats together. i have tried to keep as close to what is used in FBREF but with some slight changes.
+The snippet below shows how I've grouped all the stats together.
+I have tried to keep as close to what is used in FBREF but with some slight changes.

 ```python
 attacking = ["Name",'Goals', 'Assists', 'Non-Penalty Goals','Penalty Kicks Attempted', 'xG',